Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: On two-sided estimating on the Shannon entropy

 The statement of Proposition \ref{res1} provides two-sided estimates on the Shannon entropy, when several indices of the form (\ref{icsdef}) are given exactly.
-It is natural to ask how good are the presented estimates.
-We prefer to examine this principal question within applications to concrete examples.
-In the next section, we will use (\ref{twotay}) and (\ref{twocheb}) to derive uncertainty and certainty relations for POVMs assigned to a quantum design.
-Quantum designs they are an interesting object even from purely mathematical viewpoint.
-Recently, quantum designs have found a lot of attention due to potential applications in quantum information processing.
-Finally, we formulate an interesting inequality between the Shannon entropy and Tsallis entropies of integer degree $s\geq2$.
-We conjecture that
+In the next section, we will use (\ref{twotay}) and (\ref{twocheb}) to derive uncertainty and certainty relations for POVMs assigned to several quantum designs of degree $3$, $5$, and $7$.
+They are quantum counterparts of some spherical designs in three dimensions listed in \cite{hardin96}.
+Quantum designs have found a lot of attention due to potential applications in emerging technologies of information processing.
+They also allow us to show a good accuracy of new estimates for a sufficient number of outcomes.
+A utility of both the formulas (\ref{twotay}) and (\ref{twocheb}) will be exemplified as well.
+Finally, we use ({\ref{yleqg}) to give an inequality between the Shannon entropy and Tsallis entropies of integer degree $s\geq2$, viz.,

-where $c_{n}^{(s)}$ denotes the corresponding coefficient of $n$-th shifted Chebyshev polynomial.
-Explicitly, these coefficients are written in (\ref{coeff}).
-The conjectured inequality follows from ({\ref{yleqg}) and holds at least up to $n=15$.
-The latter restriction was chosen rather for convenience in practical calculations.
-Checking the validity of (\ref{tsan1}) for arbitrary natural $n$ remains an open question.
-Especially, some proof by analytical tools would be desired.